xframes-project/xframes-website/src/pages/technologies-used.md

 ### cmake-js: Building Native Node.js Addons

 [cmake-js](https://github.com/cmake-js/cmake-js) is a tool that simplifies the process of building native Node.js addons using CMake.
 It bridges the gap between the Node.js and C++ worlds, allowing XFrames to compile and link C++ code seamlessly into Node.js modules.
 By using cmake-js, XFrames can take advantage of CMake’s powerful build system while maintaining compatibility with the Node.js ecosystem, making it easier to develop native extensions for cross-platform desktop applications.

+### prebuild & prebuild-install: Streamlined Setup for Developers

+[prebuild](https://github.com/prebuild/prebuild) and [prebuild-install](https://github.com/prebuild/prebuild-install) simplify the setup process for XFrames by providing pre-built binaries, allowing developers to start building their applications without needing to compile the library themselves. `prebuild` ensures the binaries are available, while `prebuild-install` automatically fetches them during installation.
+This eliminates the need for complex build setups, enabling developers to quickly integrate XFrames into their projects and focus on development rather than dealing with dependencies or build configurations.